wq/wq/docs/overview/setup.md

 Getting Started
 ===============

-You can follow the process below to get a wq-powered application up and running.
+Since the [wq framework] is designed to create fully custom applications, the first step for most wq-powered projects is to start up a web server and install a number of software packages.
+If you are planning to self-host, or would just like to experiment with the framework, you can follow the process below to get an application up and running.
+(Be sure to use the referral link above to get a discount on hosting fees!)

+If you would rather not run a wq-powered server yourself, you may want to reach out to any of the [existing subscription-based projects and "campaign builder" apps][projects] to explore potential collaboration.
+Our partners also provide [flexible support plans][contact] ranging from a couple of hours of installation support to full-service bespoke design, software development, and application hosting.

 ## I. Install wq